Can you help us find out whether eating high-quality beef helps to protect against heart disease?

-We’re looking for heavier men aged 35-55 years who have slightly high cholesterol, but are otherwise healthy, who are not vegan or vegetarian, and who are consuming red meat in their regular diet.
+We’re looking for heavier men aged 35-55 years who have slightly high cholesterol, who are not vegan or vegetarian, and who are consuming red meat in their regular diet.
+Take part and we'll provide all the protein you need for eight weeks.

 What is the aim of this study?